PlusConsultingAppDev/Text-Name-Search/README.md

 https://www.visualstudio.com/en-us/news/releasenotes/vs2013-community-vs

 ## Requirements
 An enterprise organization is looking to create an application used to find a preset list of names within the content of any given text value.
 The purpose of this application is to find employee names mentioned in news articles for a new employee engagement program.
 A team will be updating the list of names on a weekly basis.
+The application must take in a string of any size, an employee name, and return Name and Number of occurances.

 The application must find names of the following formats, regardless of casing:
 * [First Name] [Last Name]